Ukraine

 RISK ASSESSMENT:

-• Increasing polarization, propaganda and inflammatory speech.
+• Increasing polarization, marginalization of minority populations, propaganda and inflammatory speech.

 • Impunity for orchestrators and perpetrators of war crimes and crimes against humanity.